 - Through a transfer of the stated amount directly to the Amsterdam’s bank account provided by the Immigration department.
 This amount will be refunded to the student after they arrive to the Netherlands minus the cost of the Residence permit.

 It is very important that your son/daughter check the airline website to make sure that their luggage complies with weight restrictions and the number of bags flown for free.
 International flights are very strict about luggage size and weight and it is something that can change without ample warning, so checking the website periodically is highly suggested.

-Loyola University Maryland relies on the professional student life staff of AUAS.
+Loyola University Maryland relies on the professional student office at AUAS (HVA).
 The Inbound Office at AUAS holds an exchange student orientation at the beginning of each semester.
-AUAS requires medical insurance for all exchange students; if a student’s home insurance is not be valid abroad, the student may speak with the director of the program at Loyola University Maryland about study abroad insurance.
+AUAS requires medical insurance for all exchange students; if a student’s home insurance is not be valid abroad, the student may speak with the director of the program at Loyola University Maryland about options of study abroad insurance.

 Housing in Amsterdam

 AUAS has agreements with various housing corporations in order to provide furnished accommodation to international students for a maximum period of one year.
 It is a challenge to find suitable accommodation in Amsterdam, therefore it is important to arrange your accommodation as soon as possible.
 Please note that individual students cannot apply for AUAS rooms themselves, but must be put forward by their AUAS school.

 Until Fall 2015, our students were housed only in Fraijlemaborg, the Student Resident Hall located in Amsterdam Zuid-Oost (South East) next to the AUAS/HVA school of Economics and Management building.
 Starting in the Fall 2015, our students can also be housed in the Daalwijk Building (through the DUWO Housing Corporation) or other students residences with very similar facilities located on or very near campus.